-The BELE Resource Library is an evolving repository of resources and recommendations for educators, parents, and policymakers to use in creating classrooms where every student feels valued and can develop fundamental life skills.
+The BELE Resource Library is an evolving repository of resources and recommendations for folks working at all levels of the K-12 education system—including educators, administrators, policymakers, and parents—to use in pursuit of an improved student experience at school—one where every student feels valued and can develop fundamental life skills.

-This collaborative space features resources sourced from across the BELE Network designed to support teachers, create student-centered learning experiences for students, guide the investment of government funds, and much more.
+This collaborative space features resources sourced from across the BELE Network designed to support teachers, create student-centered learning experiences at school, guide the investment of funds, and much more.

 The Design Principles for Schools is a new playbook that aims to support K-12 educators and youth-serving professionals in transforming all learning settings to meet the acute needs we are facing right now and also provide a solid down payment on the better, more equitable education system we need for our kids and their futures.